Dynamsoft/capture-vision-react-native-samples/ready-to-use-barcode-scanner-guide.md

 const config = {
   /**
-   * The license key required to initialize the barcode reader.
+   * The license key required to initialize the BarcodeScanner.
    */
   license: "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9", //The license string here grants a time-limited free trial which requires network connection to work.